rctay/sublime-text-buildview/README.md

 	"context": [{"key": "build_fake", "operator":"equal", "operand":true}]

 The plugin can scroll the output to the top, bottom, or the position before the current build was launched.
+(The default is to scroll to the bottom.)
 This can be specified by triggering the Command Palette in *any* view (view with build output or with source code) in the window, and selecting one of

  - Build output always at top
  - Build output always at end
  - Build output stays at same position

-A default setting can also be specified.
+The default setting can also be specified.
 It is read as the value to the key `buildview_scroll` from Sublime's Settings (ie. user/default `Preferences.sublime-settings`) and is one of